 Parents are asked to remember that the nap rooms are not soundproof and that talking should be kept to a minimum.
 Doors should be closed slowly and quietly.
 IDP provides and launders sheets and blankets for naps daily for infants and weekly for toddlers.
 For children over 12 months, parents are welcome to bring from home any additional sheets, blankets, security objects, etc. that will help make nap time more comfortable.
 Infants under 12 months may only wear a sleep sack in the crib.
 Personal items are not laundered at IDP.

 “A Notebook for Two Voices”

 The full-time staff keeps regular, written observation journals of each child.
 Journals track children's development, behavior, and interests, and are an important professional development tool.
 They are kept in individual folders.
 Parents are invited to read or write in their child’s journal at any time.

-The parent board contains information about upcoming IDP events, community events/resources, announcements, opportunities for parent involvement, etc. The IDP/Franz parent board is located on the window by the front door, while the IDP/Fernald parent board is located next to the kitchen door.
+The parent board contains information about upcoming IDP events, community events/resources, announcements, opportunities for parent involvement, etc.

 Formal parent-teacher conferences are offered twice a year, in the fall and in the spring.
 These conferences take place between the child’s parent(s) and the primary caregiver and provide an opportunity to share information about the child’s development, favorite activities, peer relationships, etc. Parents and teachers also use this opportunity to plan together in setting short-term and long-term goals for the child, and discuss any areas of concern.
 Since we believe that it is preferable not to discuss a child in the third person in his/her presence, we ask that children not attend parent-teacher conferences.